kamilazdybal/nonlinear-decoding/README.md

 ## Code

-Results can be reproduced using scripts contained in the `scripts/` directory.
+The main results can be reproduced using scripts contained in the [`scripts/`](scripts/) directory.
 The chronology of running these scripts is as follows:

 1. [`QoIAwareProjection-train.py`](https://github.com/kamilazdybal/nonlinear-decoding/blob/main/scripts/QoIAwareProjection-train.py)
 2. [`QoIAwareProjection-VarianceData.py`](https://github.com/kamilazdybal/nonlinear-decoding/blob/main/scripts/QoIAwareProjection-VarianceData.py)